-The name of this file is S followed by the date the recording was started, so for example: S20100401.txt is April 1st, 2010.
+The name of this file is S followed by the date the recording was started, so for example: S20100401.csv is April 1st, 2010.

-The same recording data is also saved as daily files located in a series of month and year directories in which the recording took place (see Figure 4.39).
+The same recording data is also saved as daily files located in a series of month and year directories indicating when the recording took place (see Figure 4.39).